5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Getting There

-The North Shore is about an hour's drive from Waikiki, and it is one of the most beautiful drives on the island.
-Leave by 8:00 AM to beat the traffic heading out of town.
-You can take the H-1 to H-2 through the center of the island, which cuts through pineapple fields with the Waianae and Koolau mountain ranges on either side.
-It is stunning, and the kids will be glued to the windows.
+The North Shore is about an hour from Waikiki and one of the most beautiful drives on the island.
+Leave by 8 AM to beat the traffic out of town.
+Take the H-1 to H-2 through the center of the island - it cuts through pineapple fields with the Waianae and Koolau ranges on either side.
+Stunning.
+The kids will glue to the windows.

 Pack the car with towels, extra sunscreen, swimsuits, and a change of clothes for everyone.
-The North Shore is more rugged and rural than Waikiki, and you will want to be prepared to jump in the water at a moment's notice.
+The North Shore is more rural and more rugged than Waikiki and you'll want to be ready to jump in the water at a moment's notice.

 Morning: Haleiwa Town

-Your first stop is Haleiwa, the charming surf town that serves as the gateway to the North Shore.
-It has a laid-back, artistic vibe that feels worlds away from Waikiki.
-Start with shave ice at Matsumoto Shave Ice -- the line is always long but it moves fast, and the shave ice is fluffy, colorful, and the thing your kids will talk about for months.
-Get it with ice cream and azuki beans on the bottom if you want the full local experience.
+First stop, Haleiwa, the surf town that's the gateway to the North Shore.
+Laid-back, artistic, worlds away from Waikiki.
+Start with shave ice at Matsumoto - the line is always long but it moves and the shave ice is fluffy and the thing the kids will talk about for months.
+Get it with ice cream and azuki beans on the bottom for the full local experience.

-Wander through the small shops in town.
-There are surf boutiques, art galleries, and little stores selling handmade jewelry and local goods.
-The kids will enjoy Surf N Sea, a legendary surf shop right on the harbor where you can see stand-up paddleboarders and occasionally sea turtles in the water.
+Wander the small shops in town.
+Surf boutiques, art galleries, handmade jewelry.
+The kids will love Surf N Sea, the legendary surf shop right on the harbor where you can watch SUPers and sometimes turtles in the water.

 Lunch: Shrimp Trucks

 You cannot visit the North Shore without eating from a shrimp truck.
-The famous trucks are lined up along Kamehameha Highway between Haleiwa and Kahuku.
-Giovanni's Shrimp Truck is the most iconic, with its graffiti-covered white truck that has been serving garlic shrimp since 1993.
-The scampi is drenched in butter and garlic and served over rice, and it is messy and delicious.
-Fumi's Kahuku Shrimp is another excellent option with a slightly more relaxed setting and covered seating.
+The famous trucks line up along Kamehameha Highway between Haleiwa and Kahuku.
+Giovanni's Shrimp Truck is the most iconic with its graffiti-covered white truck.
+The scampi is drenched in butter and garlic and served over rice and it is messy and delicious.
+Fumi's Kahuku Shrimp is another excellent option with covered seating and a slightly more relaxed setting.

-A word of advice: order mild for the kids.
-The spicy options at these trucks are genuinely spicy, not tourist-spicy.
-And bring wet wipes -- you will need them.
+One word: order mild for the kids.
+The "spicy" options at these trucks are genuinely spicy, not tourist-spicy.
+Bring wet wipes.
 A lot of them.

 Afternoon: Beach Time

-After lunch, choose your beach adventure based on the season and your kids' ages.
-In summer, when the North Shore surf is flat, Shark's Cove is a phenomenal spot for tide pool exploring and snorkeling.
-The rock formations create natural pools that are shallow enough for small children to wade in, and the marine life is incredible.
-In winter, stay away from Shark's Cove -- the waves are dangerous -- and head instead to Turtle Bay Resort's beach, which is more protected and offers calmer conditions year-round.
+After lunch, choose your beach by season and kid-age.
+Summer, when the North Shore is flat, Sharks Cove is phenomenal for tide pools and snorkeling.
+The lava forms natural pools shallow enough for small kids to wade and the marine life is incredible.
+Winter, stay away from Sharks Cove (those waves will end you) and head instead to Turtle Bay (formerly Turtle Bay Resort, now the Ritz-Carlton Oahu, Turtle Bay), where the beach is more protected year-round.

-Important: Hawaiian green sea turtles are protected by law.
-Maintain at least ten feet of distance at all times.
-Do not touch them, block their path to the ocean, or surround them.
-Teach your kids to observe quietly and respectfully -- it is a wonderful opportunity to model good environmental stewardship.
+Important: Hawaiian green sea turtles are protected by federal law.
+Maintain at least 10 feet of distance at all times.
+No touching.
+No blocking their path to the ocean.
+No surrounding.
+No flash photos.
+Teach your kids to observe quietly and respectfully.
+It's a beautiful chance to model good environmental stewardship.

-Head back to Waikiki by late afternoon, stopping at the Dole Plantation on the way if the kids have energy.
-The pineapple garden maze and Dole Whip are fun, but honestly, if everyone is sandy and tired, skip it and save it for another trip.
+Head back to Waikiki by late afternoon.
+Stop at Dole Plantation on the way if the kids still have energy.
+The pineapple maze and Dole Whip are fun.
+Honestly, if everyone is sandy and tired, skip it.
+Save it for another trip.
 The drive back through the central valley during golden hour is beautiful enough on its own.

 Day 4: Pearl Harbor and the Polynesian Cultural Center